-Koreans are picky about their chili powder—many will grow and sun-dry their own chilies in the early fall, then bring them to the local mill for grinding, or buy dried chilies at the mill and have them ground on the spot.
-If you can’t hop on a plane to pick up freshly ground gochugaru from Korea yourself, Jung suggests you look for bright red chili powder that’s made in Korea: “Sun-dried chilies, or taeyangcho, have a brighter color and a more natural aroma, but darker gochugaru was most likely heat-dried, which changes the flavor.”
+Koreans are picky about their chile powder—many will grow and sun-dry their own chiles in the early fall, then bring them to the local mill for grinding, or buy dried chiles at the mill and have them ground on the spot.
+If you can’t hop on a plane to pick up freshly ground gochugaru from Korea yourself, Jung suggests you look for bright red chile powder that’s made in Korea: “Sun-dried chiles, or taeyangcho, have a brighter color and a more natural aroma, but darker gochugaru was most likely heat-dried, which changes the flavor.”
 She recommends storing your gochugaru in the freezer for optimal freshness year-round.

 Korean cooking calls for frequent and prodigious use of garlic, so it’s common to crush a whole bunch in one go and store it in the fridge or freezer.
 Jung soaks the cloves in room-temperature water for a few minutes to make them easier to peel.
 “Our grandmothers’ generation would pound the garlic with a mortar and pestle, which creates more juice and develops the character of the garlic,” Jung says, “but a food processor also works just fine.”
 She also likes to press the finely crushed or minced garlic flat in a plastic zipper-lock bag and use the back of a knife to score it before freezing, so it’s easy to break off as much frozen garlic as she needs later.
 The next time you’re at the Korean market, keep an eye out for a Korean cooking knife: Their handles often have a flat metal base for pounding garlic right on your cutting board.